How to Deploy Lightning Web Components with Workbench in Salesforce

 Permission deniedCheck your user has Author Apex and Modify Metadata permissions

-📚 Additional Tips
+📚 Additional Lightning Web Components Tips

 • You can deploy multiple components at once by zipping multiple folders inside /lwc/